FelipeCostaBR/Job-Board/README.md

 ### Insert data into the database
 * $ `docker-compose exec coding-challenge-backend php artisan migrate`

-## Open a the browser and access the localhost to use the application
+### Open the browser and access the localhost to use the application
 * React frontend: http://localhost